-These policies should be communicated to employees and relevant external parties in a form that is relevant, accessible and understandable to the intended reader. e.g. in the context of an “information security awareness. education and training program”.
+These policies should be communicated to employees and relevant external parties in a form that is relevant, accessible, and understandable to the intended reader. e.g. in the context of an “information security awareness. education and training program”.
 The need for internal policies for information security varies across organizations.
 Internal policies are especially useful in larger and more complex organizations where those defining and approving the expected levels of control are segregated from those implementing the controls or in situations where a policy applies to many different people or functions in the organization.
-Policies for information security can be issued in a single “information security policy” document or as a set of the individual but related documents.
+Policies for information security can be issued in a single “information security policy” document or as a set of individual but related documents.
 If any of the information security policies are distributed outside the organization, care should be taken not to disclose conﬁdential information.
 Some organizations use other terms for these policy documents, such as ‘Standards’, “Directives” or “Rules”.

 A Formal Approach to establish policy

-The adoption of one or more information security policies is the first step that organization takes to express their commitment to the protection of their information resources and the information entrusted to them by their and partners.
+The adoption of one or more information security policies is the first step that the organization takes to express its commitment to the protection of their information resources and the information entrusted to them by their and partners.
 The policy statement should clearly communicate the organization’s beliefs, goals, and objectives for information security.

-The information security policy also provides Organization’s leaders with an opportunity to set a clear plan for information security, describe its role in supporting the missions of the organization, and its commitment to comply with relevant laws and regulations.
-The policy should be brief, clear to understand, enforceable and focused on desired behaviors and outcomes, and most importantly, balanced in affording security while enabling and preserving productivity.
+The information security policy also provides the Organization’s leaders with an opportunity to set a clear plan for information security, describe its role in supporting the missions of the organization, and its commitment to comply with relevant laws and regulations.
+The policy should be brief, clear to understand, enforceable, and focused on desired behaviors and outcomes, and most importantly, balanced in affording security while enabling and preserving productivity.

 An overarching information security policy document is often (though not always) drafted through a consensus-building process with solicitation and feedback from all identified stakeholders.
 Once approved and published, its effective communication and periodic reviewing and updating ensure that the policy stated intent and corresponding expectations are consistent and relevant over time to reflect changes in technology, laws, business practices, and other factors.

 Prior to starting the policy development process, it is important to understand the difference between policies, procedures, guidelines, and standards.
-Institutional policies are typically broad, short statements that reflect the philosophies, attitudes, or values of an organization related to a specific issue.
+Organizational policies are typically broad, short statements that reflect the philosophies, attitudes, or values of an organization related to a specific issue.
 Procedures are more detailed and generally mandatory, describing how to accomplish a task or reach a goal.
 Guidelines sometimes referred to as best practices, contain information about how to accomplish a task or reach a specific goal, but may not be mandatory.
 Standards establish a rule from a recognized authority, with no deviation allowed.

 Difference between Policy standard, Guidelines, Procedure, and checklist.